 You will hear Sophie explain some of the protection risks children face and particularly describe the work to reach out to children living in refugee settlements.
 Sophie describes how processes and guidance have been adapted for such procedures as prioritisation criteria and determining risk levels of child protection cases, mapping of available services, and inter-agency referral pathways.
 She also tells us about the importance of working with community focal points and groups and how roles and responsibilities of key actors in the community should be carefully defined and supported.
 Sophie also reminds us of the important principles of ‘do no harm’ and the best interests of the child.

-You can find details of the Lebanon Child Protection Sub Working Group Business Continuity Plan – COVID 19 risk in the Uganda refugee response here
+You can find details of the Uganda Child Protection Sub Working Group Business Continuity Plan – COVID 19 risk in the Uganda refugee response here

 It is important to recognise how a child protection caseworker from an ‘authorised’ agency has overall responsibility for the case of a child when there are protection concerns.
 This is someone who is qualified - and ideally appointed at the time a child first comes to the attention of a child protection agency - that will continue to be responsible for the child’s ongoing welfare.